Oluwatimothy/confidential-asset-hub/README.md

 ## Features

-* Registry Explorer that reads the on chain Wrappers Registry and renders every pair with live token metadata
+* **Registry Explorer** that reads the on chain Wrappers Registry and renders every pair with live token metadata and a recognizable logo per token
-* Wrap: convert a registry ERC20 into its ERC7984 confidential equivalent
+* **Wrap**: convert a registry ERC20 into its ERC7984 confidential equivalent, with exact-amount approvals, never an unlimited allowance
-* Unwrap: convert an ERC7984 confidential token back to its ERC20 equivalent, including the finalize step once the Zama network has decrypted the request
+* **Unwrap**: convert an ERC7984 confidential token back to its ERC20 equivalent, including the finalize step once the Zama network has decrypted the request, with built in recovery if a browser tab is closed or refreshed mid-flow (see Error recovery below)
-* Decrypt: reveal your own balance of any ERC7984 token via EIP-712 user decryption, either from the registry list or by pasting an arbitrary ERC7984 contract address
+* **Decrypt**: reveal your own balance of any ERC7984 token via EIP-712 user decryption, either from the registry list or by pasting an arbitrary ERC7984 contract address, plus a Decrypt All action that covers every registry token in a single signature instead of one per token
-* Transfer: send a registry confidential token to another address once your balance is decrypted
+* **Transfer**: send a registry confidential token to another address once your balance is decrypted, with a clear progress state while the amount is encrypted client side and the wallet is prompted to sign
-* Faucet: claim each official Sepolia cTokenMock listed in the registry
+* **Faucet**: claim each official Sepolia cTokenMock listed in the registry
-* Portfolio view across all registry pairs
+* **Portfolio**: holdings across every registry pair, both official and custom
+* **Analytics**: session level breakdown of registry composition (official, dev custom, local custom), pair validity, and transaction activity by type
+* **Two ways to extend the registry**: add a pair locally in your own browser in seconds, or contribute a pair permanently for every user (see Adding a new pair below)
-* A working network guard: connecting on any chain other than Sepolia shows a banner with a one click switch action, instead of silently failing
+* **Network guard**: connecting on any chain other than Sepolia shows a banner with a one click switch action on every page that needs contract access, instead of silently failing
+* **Idle wallet disconnect**: automatically disconnects after 30 minutes of inactivity, with a clear on screen notice explaining why
+* **Per-wallet session state**: transaction history, decrypted balance caches, and analytics reset automatically when you disconnect or switch to a different wallet, so one browser never shows a mix of two wallets' activity

 ## Supported network